Create a Workflow

 Now that we have gathered all the necessary values, we can create the final order, which will include the total payable price, any missing items, and a personalized message.
 To map these values for display in the workflow output, we'll utilize an Assign node.
 In the modal we will map all the information to output properties.

-If all the items are available we will use message:
+If all the items are available we can use message:

 If any of the ordered items is missing, we can use the CONCAT function to generate a parameterized message that informs the customer specifically about the unavailable items: